animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name} can only accomplish this by using {data-store-name}'s API, by first removing the existing `Index` and then recreating the `Index` with the new name.
+Spring Data for GemFire can only accomplish this by using GemFire's API, by first removing the existing `Index` and then recreating the `Index` with the new name.
 It is possible that either the remove or subsequent create invocation could fail.
 There is no way to execute both actions